MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-create.md

 ## Microsoft Entra admin center

-### Create a custom role to grant access to manage app registrations
+### Create a custom role

+These steps describe how to create a custom role in the Microsoft Entra admin center to manage app registrations.

 [!INCLUDE [portal updates](~/includes/portal-update.md)]